muldjord/skyscraper/README.md

 * Renamed all 'sha1' file id's to 'id' as sha1 was misleading
 * Changed relevant defines to constexpr
 * ScreenScraper now always prioritizes the 'video-normalized' above 'video'
+* Fxied bug in ScreenScraper retry code which made it retry more than necessary

 #### Version 3.2.8 (31st August 2019)
 * `--cache report` now supports symlinks (Thank you to 'vanativo' for reporting this)